 Erythrodermic psoriasis can alter the chemistry of the body.
 For this reason, people may also experience other symptoms.

-The severe damage to the skin resulting from erythrodermic psoriasis disrupts the whole environment of the body.
+Severe skin damage resulting from erythrodermic psoriasis disrupts the environment of the entire body.

 - severe illness from loss of protein or fluid